ZoranStojsavljevic/MikroE_BeagleBone-Black_BSP-Integration/README.md

 # PRELIMINARY RELEASE (UNDER THE DEVELOPMENT/CONSTRUCTION)

+## WARNING: The BBB board revision used is 0A5C!
+Thus BBB board 000C should be explored!!!
+## People are highly encouraged to use overlays in BBB-debian_buster/overlay_examples/

 Please, do note that the structure of this GitHub Repo has been changed significantly.

-Please, do note that there is a new domain added: BBB-debian_buster !

 ## Notes from the author
 IMPORTANT: Please, read carefully notes from the author!